© Copyright Acquisition International 2026 - All Rights Reserved.

 The power of short formats and micro-stories

 The attention span of audiences is shorter than ever, and that changes how stories are told, something AI contributes to as well.
 Micro-stories are gaining traction because they deliver impact quickly and require little time.
 Short videos, visual quotes and compact news clips manage to capture attention within seconds.
-Platforms such as TikTok, YouTube Shorts and Instagram Reels have made this way of communicating popular.
+Platforms such as TikTok, YouTube Shorts and Instagram Reels have made this way of communicating popular, while growing interest in apps to replace TikTok scrolling also reflects how audiences are becoming more intentional about the content they consume.
 The power of this format lies in simplicity and recognisability: one clear message, often with a personal or emotional touch.
 A good micro-story leaves no room for unnecessary explanation, but triggers interest instantly.
 Traditional media are also adapting, breaking long stories into separate clips or posts.
 This preserves the core of the narrative, yet presents it in a form that suits today’s audiences.

 Hybrid storytelling